m2b3/SciCommons/README.md

 # SciCommons

 For GSoC applicants: the proposal should outline the technologies you are familiar with in order to create the front-end, back-end, communication between the two as well as communication between them and the openReview API.
 The project aims to create a browser-based portal where papers can be viewed, commented on and rated, and these comments and ratings are stored in the back-end and associated with each user, who can get a reputation from this activity.
 Imagine a StackOverflow or Reddit for scientific articles.
+The GSoC proposal should discuss in as much detail as possible the technical aspects and feasibility of the planned work based on the internâ€™s experience and knowledge.

 **Project Title: A social-web tool to facilitate rating and commenting on research reports**